-Natural treatment systems that are designed and constructed by the developer shall be monitored as defined in Section 6 of the Procedures Guide.
-If, during the period specified in the Procedures Guide, monitoring results indicate that the system is not operating as designed, the developer will provide the necessary improvements.
+Natural treatment systems that are designed and constructed by the developer shall be monitored as specified in the Procedures Guide and the NTS Design Guidelines.
+If, during the periods specified in the Procedures Guide and the NTS Design Guidelines, monitoring results indicate that the system is not operating as designed, the developer will provide the necessary improvements.

-CONNECTION FEES
+Section 9: CONNECTION FEES